-The workshop aims to promote strong and mindful journalism by sensitizing mainstream and regional journalists about the need for factual, scientific, and dignified coverage of wildlife and conservation stories.
+The workshops aimed to promote strong and mindful journalism by sensitizing mainstream and regional journalists about the need for factual, scientific, and dignified coverage of wildlife and conservation stories.

-The Hindi workshop will be led by Hridayesh Joshi, eminent journalist known for his path breaking environmental journalism in Hindi.
+The Hindi workshop was led by Hridayesh Joshi, eminent journalist known for his path-breaking environmental journalism in Hindi.

-The English workshop will be led by Prerna Singh Bindra, renowned conservationist and journalist known for her stellar conservation journalism.
+The English workshop was led by Prerna Singh Bindra, renowned conservationist and journalist known for her stellar conservation journalism.

-Both the workshops will feature Raza Kazmi, conservationist, writer and Conservation Communicator at WCT, as the host.
+Both workshops featured Raza Kazmi, conservationist, writer, and Conservation Communicator at WCT, as the host.

-The major themes this workshop (in both languages) seeks to engage the participants in are:
+The major themes these workshops (in both languages) sought to engage the participants in were:

 - The importance of using the right language while reporting on human-wildlife conflict (HWC).